Itsdaodao/tp/docs/DeveloperGuide.md

 **MSS**

 1. User inputs a help command to look up all commands available
-2. Devbook lists out all the commands with its uses
+2. Devbooks lists out all the commands with its uses
-3. Devbook prompts the user to select an available command for more details
+3. Devbooks prompts the user to select an available command for more details
 4. User chooses specific help commands to look up details of one specific command.
 5. Devbooks shows the specific instructions and guide on how to use that command